GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-privacy/index.md

 {% Aside 'note' %}

-Your disclosures are displayed to Chrome users, and should be consistent with the existing privacy policy URL that you provided to the Chrome Web Store under your [developer account page][4].
+Your disclosures are displayed to Chrome users, and should be consistent with the existing privacy policy URL that you provided to the Chrome Web Store under your [developer account page][setup-account].

 {% endAside %}